MOLINE, Ill. — Images used above are by PlayTheTunes

 WHAT WE FOUND

 Our source is Meteorologist Peter Speck who works for the National Weather Service here in the Quad Cities.
-When we asked him if percent chances are solely based on the area that will see rain, his answer is simple: "No, that is not correct" Speck says.
+When we asked him if percent chances are solely based on the area that will see rain, his answer is simple: "No, that is not correct," Speck said.

 Another factor that could make this situation a little more difficult to understand is also a broad interpretation of PoPs across meteorologists as well.
 PoP understanding can vary from each individual forecaster.
 In order to get clear the air, we would need every meteorologist and forecaster to be on the same page in the future when it comes to calculating those precipitation percentages.